 The Alaska Academic Decathlon sponsors an annual High School competition where students from across Alaska come to Anchorage to compete as individuals and with their teams in various academic subjects.
 Participants write an essay, and they take tests in math, science, economics, art, and literature.
 In front of volunteer judges, they give prepared and impromptu speeches and participate in a college or job-type interview.
 The activities culminate with a “Super Quiz” team relay before a live audience.

 Top performers earn college scholarships, medals and trophies, and a chance to compete on the national level.
-Approximately $8,000 in cash scholarships and prizes is awarded each year to the top three students overall in each division of the competition.
+Each year $24,000 in cash scholarships is awarded to the top four students overall in each division of the competition.
 To date, more than $200,000 has been made available to Academic Decathletes in Alaska.

 Your contribution makes the difference in many high school students' lives.
 It will provide the funding needed to sponsor the events and will help provide travel funds to the National Competition and scholarships and prizes to winning students and teams.